 We expect brilliant, easy recipes from The Pioneer Woman's kitchen.
 Food Network star Ree Drummond comes up with fail-proof food and shows us how to make it in clear instructions that are impossible not to follow.
 But this 7-can soup might be the easiest meal of all time.

-The recipe notes for seven cans, a hunk of cheese, and very little cook time.
+The recipe notes for seven cans, a hunk of cheese, and very little cook time and prep time.
 That's it.
 All you need are seven cans and a box of Velveeta.
 (Seven Cans and a Box of Velveeta is totally the name of my next alt-country band.)

 View this post on Instagram

 Okay, it's not seven random cans.
 This seven can soup is more like a cross between a bean stew and a vegetable soup, but you've got a lot of leeway in the canned chili, beans, and vegetable department.
 It's as if your Italian bean soup and hamburger soup had a baby and fed it taco seasoning.

 Here's the basic list of the seven cans in the 7-can soup recipe: